-Getting Into the Sport: Started skating at age three… First saw speed skating on TV at age seven and she and brother decided that would be their winter sport… Outside Interests: Has completed one year of study in the Actuarial Science program at the University of Calgary but is not currently enrolled… Can make wallets out of duct tape… Odds and Ends: Competed in wrestling in high school and finished third in the provincial championships in 2008-09… Was captain of her high school soccer team… Always travels with a Sudoku book… Tries to collect souvenir thimbles during her travels… Favourite quote: “Ability may get you to the top but it takes character to keep you there.” – John Wooden…
+Getting into the Sport: Started skating at age three… First saw speed skating on TV at age seven and she and brother decided that would be their winter sport… Outside Interests: Has completed one year of study in the Actuarial Science program at the University of Calgary but is not currently enrolled… Can make various things (wallets, purses, dresses, etc) out of duct tape… Enjoys baking and decorating cakes and cupcakes… Travels with a colouring book to de-stress… Odds and Ends: Competed in wrestling in high school and finished third in the provincial championships in 2008-09… Was captain of her high school soccer team… Favourite quote: “Ability may get you to the top but it takes character to keep you there.” – John Wooden…

 |2014 Sochi||Speed Skating - Long Track||1500m - Women||15|

 |2014 Sochi||Speed Skating - Long Track||1000m - Women||20|

 |2014 Sochi||Speed Skating - Long Track||Team Pursuit - Women||5|